-Failure in the achievement of stipulated targets for the sector points out towards shortcomings in the government policies and implementation.
-The Three Year Action Agenda by NITI Aayog which calls for policy changes and programme for action between 2017-18 and 2019-20 recommended an increase in the country's share of clean energyup to 40 per cent by 2030 with specific targets to be achieved by 2019-20 (Table 15.2).
+Non-achievement of stipulated targets in the sector points towards shortcomings in government policies and implementation.
+The Three Year Action Agenda by NITI Aayog which calls for policy changes and program for action between 2017-18 and 2019-20 recommended an increase in the country's share of clean energy to 40 per cent by 2030 with specific targets to be achieved by 2019-20 (Table 15.2).
 The review of compliance with the NITI Aayog's recommendations reveals that most of the targets have not been achieved.